 You can finish up with a fine muslin buff and a little rouge.
 You may want to cover the stone before you apply the rough.
 See my little video on taping stones.

-Please see my (self filmed and therefore only passable) video on two of the three methods discussed above.
+Please see my (self-filmed and therefore only passable) video on two of the three methods discussed above.
 Here’s the link: Setting A Pear-Shaped Stone: Part One.
-File is 102 MB and on Google Drive.
+The file is 102 MB and on Google Drive.
 Part two is not done yet!
 Sorry.
 I had to learn film editing and boy, is it confusing.
 Where’s Lisa when I need her?
 Oh, Burning Man is coming up.
 Dang.

 And they wonder why handmade jewelry is so expensive!!!!!!!!!!!!!!!!!!!!!!

 Additional Resources For Pear Shaped Stones

 - Luis Moreno on Ganoksin: Easy Setting.
 “Luis Moreno demonstrates how to fabricate a wire bezel for faceted pear shape amethyst” Web, video.

 - Bench Jewelers Network.
 Lewy, Gerry.
 3 Azure Videos.
 Web.
 Web.
 (Crazy labor-intensive azure cutting!)